CatalinaB10/myportfolio/README.md

  ### Update!
 Lately I am into Flutter and I have developed a small project for academic purpose that is still under expansion.
 The app is intended for fitness centers/gyms and their clients.
  #### Update v2 :)
  I've found a job and now I have all abilities necessary of developing a web app from zero to hero as they say.
 Starting with data storing in SQL databases to building RESTful APIs and scalable services, and intuitive, clear and consistent user interfaces.
+Besides, I have completed my bachelor degree in computer engineering with a project on photovoltaic energy generation forecasting using ML approaches.
+More about that you can read in the article I have written under my tutor's supervision that was published for Computer Science Students Conference 2025.